CEI abides by privacy legislation in the geographies in which we operate.

 The Centre for Evidence and Implementation (CEI) respects and protects your privacy.
 Please review the sections that are relevant to yourself within each part of this this Privacy Notice in which we outline what personal information we collect, why we collect it, how we collect it, where we get it from, what we do with it, our lawful basis for using it, how we store it, who we share it with, how long we keep it, what rights you have, how to complain and how to contact us.

 CEI is a global, not-for-profit evidence intermediary dedicated to using the best evidence in practice and policy to improve the lives of children, families, and communities facing adversity.
-Established in Australia in late 2015, CEI is a multi-disciplinary team across four offices in Singapore, Melbourne, Sydney and London.
+Established in Australia in late 2015, CEI is a multi-disciplinary team across five offices in Singapore, Melbourne, Sydney, London, and Oslo.
 We work with our clients, including policymakers, governments, practitioners, program providers, organization leaders, philanthropists and funders in three key areas of work:

 - Understand the evidence base